Pentacon Six Mount Cameras

 This accessory also fits the Pentacon Six non-metering prism, although it will not mount on the Exakta 66 TTL prism, which is fractionally taller, nor even on the slightly smaller Exakta 66 non-metering prism for the same reason.

-However, there is a separate (slightly higher) accessory shoe available for the two Exakta 66 prisms.
-Instead of using the two “big ears” of the standard Pentacon Six viewfinder accessories, it has a fine thread that screws into the eyepiece on either of the Exakta 66 prisms – or even on the two Pentacon Six prisms.
+The accessory shoe for the two Exakta 66 prisms appears to be based on the original Pentacon accessory shoe, but with straight upright edges.
+It is taller than the Beroflex shoe.
+Also, instead of using the two “big ears” of the standard Pentacon Six viewfinder accessories, it has a fine thread that screws into the eyepiece on either of the Exakta 66 prisms – or even on the two Pentacon Six prisms.

 This shoe does have on its rear face the “big ears” socket to receive further Pentacon Six / Exakta 66 accessories.